 The city is home to San Marcos Baptist Academy and Texas State University.

 The historic downtown, listed in the National Register of Historic Places, features art, gift shops and restaurants.
-In the center of town is the restored Hays County Courthouse, and the Hays County Veterans Memorial is at Hopkins Street and Riverside Drive.
+The restored Hays County Courthouse, and the Hays County Veterans Memorial is at Hopkins Street and Riverside Drive.
 Bed-and-breakfast accommodations are offered in the historic district.

 The 1867 Charles S. Cock House is in the Tour of Homes event the first weekend in May.
 At C.M.
 Allen Parkway and E. Hopkins Street.

-Shoppers find bargains on name brands daily at San Marcos Premium Outlets and Tanger Outlet Center south on I-35 at Centerpoint Road at Exit 200.
-It's home to the largest factory outlet complex in the state.
+Shoppers find bargains on name brands daily at San Marcos Premium Outlets and Tanger Outlet Center south on I-35 at Centerpoint Road.

 You are now leaving TravelTex.com.
 You are on your way to an external website.